10 Noises Your Cat Makes—and What They All Mean

 Hissing

 “This noise sounds much like the word does—like air slowly escaping through a hole,” says Rubin.
-“A cat makes this noise as a warning that it is very angry or fearful and is going to strikeout.
-The noise is made when the cat feels that its life is threatened.”
+“A cat makes this noise as a warning that it is very angry or fearful and is going to strike out.”
+Hissing is one of those angry cat sounds that’s made when the cat feels that its life is threatened.
 It’s intended to scare away predators as a pre-defense to actual fighting.
 Sometimes spit inadvertently comes out at the same time as the hiss.
-Next, find the answer to a question every cat-parent has had once in their life – do cats know their names?

 7 / 10